lmomoy/lmomoy.github.io/_pages/about.md

 **IEEE Transactions on Instrumentation and Measurement, 2020**

-- We propose a real-time vision-based system of fault detection (RVBS-FD) for freight trains aims to complete routine maintenance tasks efficiently for ensuring railway transportation security..
+- We propose a real-time vision-based system of fault detection (RVBS-FD) for freight trains aims to complete routine maintenance tasks efficiently for ensuring railway transportation security.
 </div>
 </div>
 <!--